“If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.” – Andrew Carnegie

 3. Visualize What You Want

-To use the power of visualization effectively, take a few minutes every morning and evening to clearly visualize what your life will look and feel like once your goals have been achieved.
+Take a few minutes every morning and evening to clearly visualize what your life will look and feel like once your goal-setting efforts have been successful.

-Consider what your home will look like… what kind of work you will be doing… and how you will spend your days once you are living the life of your dreams.
-When you hold that vision in front of your mind, you will find it so much easier to remember what your priorities are and why.
+Consider what your home will look like… what kind of work you will be doing… and how you’ll spend your days once you’re living the life of your dreams.
+When you hold that vision in front of your mind, you will find it so much easier to remember what your goal-setting priorities are and why.

 4. Write Out Your Successes (And Losses…)